m-miley/Pewlett-Hackard-Analysis/README.md

 #### Conclusion

 Smart planning will be vital to handling this "silver tsunami".
 This analysis is a great place to start.
-If necessary, I will be able to perform more grandular queries and figure out more information as needed.
+If necessary, I can perform more grandular queries and relay additional information as needed.